top of page

 What Paintbox do I Use?

-It’s not the most inexpensive box - but I bought it in a sale - and it suits my needs perfectly for both indoor and outdoor painting.
+It’s not the most inexpensive box - but bought it in a sale - and it suits my needs perfectly for both indoor and outdoor painting.
 Being made of brass, it’s incredibly strong and durable.
+I also purchased one of their original paintboxes on eBay.

-It also has a generous mixing area and even carries a small water bottle, which is ideal when working on location, although I often take this out and store spare paints or other items in the space.
+It has a generous mixing area and even carries a small water bottle, which is ideal when working on location,, although I often take this storage bottle out and store spare paints or other items in the space.

-I’ve travelled with it extensively and it's pretty well worn now - I've never had a single problem with it.
+I’ve travelled with it extensively and it's pretty well worn now - its protected my paints well and has a strong latch I've never had a single problem with it.
 For me, it strikes a great balance between practicality, durability, and is beautiful too!
-In fact, as it ages I like it more
+In fact, as it ages I like it even more

 Other Paints: Black and White